Platelet Rich Plasma (PRP)

 Is PRP safe?

 Yes.
-PRP uses the patient’s own blood, thereby minimizing potential adverse reactions.
+Platelet Rich Plasma uses the patient’s own blood, thereby minimizing potential adverse reactions.

 Contact us for more information about PRP with Smiles Peru, Lima’s dental implants experts.